Camphene and popular but risky burning fluid are replaced by a brighter, less volatile lamp fuel.

 Thomas Edison’s electric lights steadily began to replace kerosene lamps.
 Almost as quickly as kerosene extinguished camphene 20 years before, electric lighting dimmed kerosene’s future as consumers switched on electric lights.
 The loss of its principal product could have doomed America’s young petroleum industry.

 Then, another radical invention became incredibly popular with consumers, not for lighting, but for transportation.
-“Horseless carriages” with internal combustion engines fuel by a petroleum product provided a new opportunity for the oil business (see Cantankerous Combustion – 1st U.S. Auto Show).
+“Horseless carriages” with internal combustion engines fueled by a petroleum product provided a new opportunity for the oil business (see Cantankerous Combustion – 1st U.S. Auto Show).

 With diminishing demand for kerosene, demand for gasoline transformed America’s oil exploration, production, and transportation companies.
 Consumer demand for a formerly discarded by-product of kerosene distillation came at an especially good time for Texas wildcatters.